 The World Association of PPP Units and Professionals (WAPPP), in collaboration with the United Nations Economic Commission for Europe (UNECE), is conducting a series of insightful preparatory sessions focused on small-scale Public-Private Partnerships (PPPs).
 These sessions aim to generate comprehensive guidelines on small-scale PPPs, set to be published later this year.
 These efforts are integral to scaling up PPP projects worldwide, thus significantly contributing to the achievement of the Sustainable Development Goals (SDGs).
 June 21st, WAPPP hosted it’s 11th Session on Small Scale PPPs in Water and Waste Water Sector.
-The session was moderated by Amanda Loeffen, HR2W CEO and Chair of the WAPPP Water Chapter.
-She was joined by Janita Ferentinos, Pedro Simone, Pilar Castrosin and Liliana Clara Alves.
+The session was moderated by HR2W CEO, Amanda Loeffen and she was joined by Janita Ferentinos, Pedro Simone, Pilar Castrosin and Liliana Clara Alves.

 The Importance of Small-Scale PPPs

-Small-scale PPPs are essential for the attainment of the SDGs, addressing gaps that larger PPP projects may not cover.
+Small-scale PPPs are essential for the SDGs’ attainment, addressing gaps that larger PPP projects may not cover.
 Currently, there are about 300 PPP projects annually, which is insufficient to meet the SDGs.
 Through the expansion of small-scale PPPs, we aspire to see thousands of PPP projects implemented each year globally.
 Achieving this ambitious goal requires the cooperation of governments, a shift in approach by national PPP units, and an emphasis on capacity building with local authorities.

 Topics and Challenges Addressed in the Sessions